aimug-org/alc-docs/main-docs/communications-kit/social-media-posts.md

 Our AI/ML User Group needs the final 25 founding members to achieve true independence by July 4th.

 After 18 months and 1,281 members, we've proven our impact.
-But without member foundation, we're still dependent on uncertain corporate funding cycles.
+Now we're adding member support to our partnership foundation for even stronger sustainability.

 Starting at just $5/month (seriously, less than one coffee), you can help ensure our community stays LOCAL, INDEPENDENT, and sustainable.

-Don't let Austin's AI leadership depend on corporate budget decisions.
-Let's build something that answers only to our community.
+The PBS model = community + partnerships working together.
+Let's build something that answers to our community.

 Deadline: July 4th
 Spots remaining: 25